tupe12334/lumina-ui/CONTRIBUTING.md

 ## Folder Structure

-The project follows a well-organized structure to maintain clarity and scalability:
+The project follows a **Domain-Driven Design (DDD)** architecture and is organized to maintain clarity and scalability:

 ```
 lumina-ui/